Who's crazy now?

 - Subverted in Pokémon: black scleras are rather common, but they don't mean anything about the owner's behavior.

-- The Whomps from the Super Mario Bros series games.
+- The Thwomps from the Super Mario Bros. series games.

 - Subverted with most asari in Mass Effect, whose eyes turn black when they meld their minds with another, an action done to not only share information with others, but for lovemaking and procreating as well.
 If the asari is an Ardat-Yakshi, though, it's played straight.